2local (2LC) Price Hits $0.0002 on Top Exchanges

 According to CryptoCompare, “2local is a loyalty platform with the goal to achieve a sustainable world with prosperity for all.
 The cashback system supports sustainable and local-to-local working businesses.
 This cashback is generated from the profit from Yield Farms and Staking Pools.2local doesn’t profit from its users but create value with its users.The 2local platform has or will get the following features:Loyalty Platform Sustainability and Local-to-LocalDecentralized Exchange (swap)Staking and Yield FarmingMarketplace in-app with connected companies.Payment app with exchange options.Debit card.Decentralized multi-currency wallet.Cashback system for locally or sustainable working companies.”

-It is usually not possible to purchase alternative cryptocurrencies such as 2local directly using US dollars.
-Investors seeking to trade 2local should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 2local using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as 2local directly using US dollars.
+Investors seeking to acquire 2local should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy 2local using one of the aforementioned exchanges.

 Receive News & Updates for 2local Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 2local and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.